alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Processing-Request.rst

 -  **RequestEnvelope**: Contains the entire `request body <https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html#request-body-syntax>`_ sent to skill
 -  **ResponseBuilder**: Contains helper methods to build responses.
 See `Building Response <Building-Response.html>`_ section for more information.
 -  **AttributesManager**: Provides access to request, session, and persistent attributes.
-See `Managing Attributes <Managing-Attributes.html>`_ section for more information
+See `Managing Attributes <Managing-Attributes.html>`_ section for more information.
 -  **ServiceClientFactory**: Constructs service clients capable of calling Alexa APIs.
-See `Calling Alexa Service APIs <Calling-Alexa-Service-APIs.html>`_ section for more information
+See `Calling Alexa Service APIs <Calling-Alexa-Service-APIs.html>`_ section for more information.
 -  **Context**: Provides an optional context object passed in by the host container.
 For example, for skills running on AWS Lambda, this is the `context object <https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html>`_ for the AWS Lambda method.

 Request Handlers